Unité d'Habitation of Nantes-Rezé

 The Unité d'habitation of Nantes-Rezé is an apartment building located in Rezé, a suburb of Nantes, France designed by Le Corbusier.
 It contains 294 units, and was completed in 1955.
 It is part of the housing concept of Unité d'habitation.
 The building contains a school at the top level, but unlike the Unité d'habitation of Marseille, it does not contain a retail level.
 It has been listed as a monument historique since 2001.
 The building was designed to sit in the landscape of water and trees without any loss of agricultural land.
+The building itself is located in the pond full of water and ducks because of use of the pilotis that lift a building above water.